California interior chaparral and woodlands: Geography

 Major urban centers located within this ecoregion include Santa Maria, San Luis Obispo, Salinas, Santa Cruz, San José, San Francisco, Oakland, Santa Rosa, Redding, and Oroville.

+It is part of the Mediterranean forests, woodlands, and scrub biome, with cool, wet winters and hot, dry summers.
+Temperatures can range from 53° to 65 °F and 32° to 60 °F within the mountains.

 Flora

 These woodlands are varied and rich in plant life.
 The ecoregion contains areas of grass, chaparral shrublands, savanna dotted with oak, oak woodlands, serpentine soil communities, closed-cone pine forest with small patches of mountain conifers, wetland, marsh, salt marshes, and riverside forest.

 Chaparral and oak woodlands are the most widespread plant communities in this ecoregion.
 The chaparral is composed of diverse shrubs and herbs.
 These include chamise and several species of manzanita and ceanothus.
 Gray pine often emerges from the shrubs.
-Meanwhile, buckeye is extensive and Blue oak is one of the most extensive of the many varieties of oak in the woodlands: scrub oak, coast live oak, canyon live oak, valley oak, and interior live oak.
+Meanwhile, buckeye is extensive and Blue oak is one of the most extensive of the many varieties of oak in the woodlands: scrub oak, coast live oak, canyon live oak, valley oak, California black oak, and interior live oak.
 This kind of vegetation relies on the incessant fires for germination as it clears the land and allows for shrubby growth.
+California sycamore grows in this area as well, important for nesting owls.

 The pine and cypress communities on the areas of serpentine soil within this ecoregion harbor many endemic species such as milkwort jewelflower.
-The main trees of this habitat are Sargent cypress and MacNab cypress with California scrub oak.
+The main trees of this habitat are Sargent's cypress, MacNab cypress, Monterey pine, Knobcone pine and Bishop pine with California scrub oak.

+Small patches of coniferous forest are dominated by Ponderosa pine, Jeffrey pine, sugar pine, Coulter pine, coast Douglas-fir, incense-cedar, white fir and western juniper.

-Shrubby and herbaceous plants including many endemic species inhabit this ecoregion, and it is estimated there are 2036 species of them.
+Shrubby and herbaceous plants, including many endemic species, inhabit this ecoregion.
+It is estimated to contain 2,036 plant species.

 Fauna

-Over seventy species of mammals occur in this rich ecoregion.
-The endemic mammals include three species of kangaroo rat - the giant kangaroo rat (Dipodomys ingens), Heermann's kangaroo rat (Dipodomys heermani), and narrow-faced kangaroo rat (Dipodomys venustus).
+Over 70 species of mammals occur in this rich ecoregion.
+The endemic mammals include three species of kangaroo rat: the giant kangaroo rat (Dipodomys ingens), Heermann's kangaroo rat (Dipodomys heermani), and narrow-faced kangaroo rat (Dipodomys venustus).
 The salt marsh harvest mouse (Reithrodontomys raviventris) is also included, which is the most populated endemic mammal species in U.S. and Canadian habitats.
 Some hundred species of birds occur here.
 Indicator species are scrub jays, acorn woodpeckers, and wrentits.
 Unusual invertebrate species, such as army ants (Neivamyrmex spp.), primitive bristletails, and land snails, also exist here.